 By Jeff Blakley

-In my post on James Daniel Redd, Jean Taylor was the source of my statement that Redd was appointed to succeed Walter Tweedell, who resigned due to his failing health.
-In my post on the Women’s Industrial Club of Detroit, I mentioned Tweedell again, when he and another Commissioner received a letter from the trustees for the Internal Improvement Fund in early 1915 instructing them to take steps to prevent trespassing on the lands that would become part of the new Royal Palm State Park.
-Jean Taylor’s book, The Villages of South Dade, mentions Walter Tweedell only briefly, so I thought I’d try to find out more about him.
+In my article about telephone subscribers in Homestead in 1912, Walter Tweedell’s store is listed as being one of the subscribers.
+In the article about early workers in Homestead, it was mentioned that J. U. Free had sold his store to W. J. Tweedell.
+There was also a reference to W. J. Tweedell acting in his capacity as a County Commissioner in the article on the Women’s Industrial Club of Detroit.
+He and another Commissioner received a letter from the Trustees for the Internal Improvement Fund in early 1915 instructing them to take steps to prevent trespassing on the lands that would become part of the new Royal Palm State Park.
+Jean Taylor, in her book, The Villages of South Dade, mentions Walter Tweedell only briefly1, so, because he was a County Commissioner, I thought it important to find out more about him.

 The next appearance of Walter J. Tweedell is in the 1900 census of Cocoanut Grove precinct 4, in Florida.
 No doubt, he rode Flagler’s train to Miami and then walked further south.
 In that census, he and his brother Erving G. (Erving Groover) were living in the household of Charles and Melvina F. Gossman, with their children Henry A., Jesse E. and Charles W. Interestingly enough, there was another lodger living with the Gossmans of interest to those of us here in South Dade: Will Anderson, born in September 1878 in Indiana.